jlparkI/resp_protein_toolkit/docs/in_silico_directed_evolution.rst

 How to run in silico directed evolution
 ==========================================
-First, create a Python class that exposes a function called `predict`. `predict` must take as an argument a sequence (as a string), and must return *either*:
+First, create a Python class that exposes a function called `predict`. `predict` must take as an argument a sequence (as a string), and must return:

-* Two floats, the first of which is a predicted score and the second of which is the uncertainty on that score.
-Use this option if there is only one antigen that you are interested in optimizing against.
 * Two 1d numpy arrays of equal size, the first of which is predicted scores against your antigens of interest and the second of which is the uncertainty on each score.
-Use this option if there are multiple antigens that you would like to optimize against.
+If there is only one antigen each array should be shape[0]=1.

 You will likely need to set up this class so it wraps / calls a suitable function for encoding the protein sequence supplied to `predict` and then feeding the encoded sequence into a